woraphol-j/nasdaq/README.md

 However, to make it easier for viewers to see how the application works in action.
 I also created the index page which is basically the html page with some simple javascript code to initialize chartjs.
 The chart is periodically updated in real time using websocket (Socket.IO).
 On the backend, as soon as the new stock data is fetched and extracted from Nasdaq.com, the html page will immediately receive the latest data without requiring the manual refresh.

-To provide the live demo, the application is deployed to AWS Beanstalk with Postgresql AWS-RDS backed database at the following URL:
+To provide the live demo, the application is deployed to **AWS Beanstalk** with **AWS-RDS backed Postgresql database** at the following URL:

 ## Getting Started